Linuman/DockerComposeLabs/Labs/003-Structure/README.md

 ---

-## Complete `docker-compose.yml` Example
+## A Complete `docker-compose.yml` Example

-Here's an example combining many of the features discussed, illustrating a simple web application with a backend API and a database:
+Here is an example combining many of the features discussed above, while illustrating a simple web application alongside a backend API and a database:

 ```yaml
 version: '3.8'